Chabloz/WsMini/README.md

 [Documentation](./docs/index.md) is available in the `docs` directory and includes examples for both client and server usage, as well as advanced features like Room management and Game state synchronization.

+## Scope & Use Cases

+WsMini is designed for **small web games and real-time applications** with a focus on simplicity and ease of use:

+- **Authentication & Security**: Supports token transmission during handshake and basic WebSocket security.
+User accounts, rate limiting, and additional security checks should be handled by your application
+- **Scalability**: Targeted for small to medium applications, scaling features are outside the scope

 ## Installation

 ```bash